gabrielbazan/lycheepy/README.md

 #### Uploading a Process

-Using the _{host}/configuration/processes_ URI with the _POST_ HTTP method, you'll be able to publish processes.
-To do so, you have to send two things to the server, using the _multipart/form-data_ HTTP header:
+You can publish processes using the _{host}/configuration/processes_ URI with the HTTP _POST_ method.
+You have to send two things to the server, using the _multipart/form-data_ HTTP header:
  * The process metadata, in a key named "specification".
  * The process file, in a key named "file".